Dallas Redbud Awards

 The Tradition of the TWU Redbud Awards

-Each year, Texas Woman’s University celebrates the accomplishments of outstanding student leaders and the faculty and staff who supports them.
+Each year, Texas Woman’s University celebrates the accomplishments of outstanding student leaders and the faculty and staff who support them.
 This university-wide tradition, known as “The Redbud Awards Festival,” began as part of an annual event held during TWU’s Homecoming festivities on the Denton Campus, and was expanded to include an event specifically for the Dallas campus in 2011.

 Redbud nominations are open late January through February.
 The annual celebration takes place each April on the Dallas campus.